 Another year, another epic line-up of national and international acts to be ridiculously stoked about.

-St. Jerome’s Laneway Festival continues to come back bigger and better each year, with their 2017 musical menu serving up the hottest of what’s fresh around the world.
-And bonus, it falls on the Australia Day holiday! #winning
+St. Jerome’s Laneway Festival continues to come back bigger and better each year, with their 2018 musical menu serving up the hottest of what’s fresh around the world.

 Go to St. Jerome’s Laneway Festival if… You want to keep on the cusp of the latest and greatest acts.

 Where: Brisbane Showgrounds is the first stop on the Laneway tour, bringing the party back to the bustling heart of Fortitude Valley.